frconor-ebook/meditations/_posts/2025-02-10-the-mother-of-fair-love.md

 withdrawn from it.

 They\'re separated from it, yes.
-They\'re not completely in it, but they\'re more in it than the monks were or the friars were.
+They\'re not completely in it, but they\'re more in it than the monks were, or the friars were.
 Now they\'re a little bit more visible.

 But then St. Josemaría said on the 2nd of October 1928 and the 14th of February 1930, God played His trump card.
 He takes one further step out